keithscubemate/ajone239.github.io/src/lib/drafts/2025-07-01-frozen-grapes.md

 Host a book club, but do let people bring food.
 Let your friend help you move, but take them out to dinner or host them.
 Accept help from a mentor, then mentor those who look to you.
+One's role in a community or society is a wholistic one.

 <!-- Conclusion -->
 It's understandable to be afraid of leaning on others.